-Almond trees are believed to have been one of the earliest trees to have been domesticated.
-Evidence of domesticated almond trees dating to 3000-2000 BC have been unearthed in Jordan.
+Almond trees may have been one of the earliest trees that people cultivated.
+In Jordan, archaeologists have found evidence of domesticated almond trees dating back some 5,000 years.

-There are a number of potential health benefits associated with almonds.
+There are several potential health benefits that scientists have associated with almonds.

 1) Almonds and cholesterol